 - Ref: https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/ms256148(v=vs.100)

-Function: [string] local-name(node-set?) – Returns the local part of the expanded name of the node in the node-set argument that is first in document order.
+Function: [string] local-name(node-set?) – Returns the local part of the expanded name of the node in the node-set argument that is first in document order, that is, it returns the name of the node without the namespace prefix.

 - Example: <xsl:value-of select=”local-name()”/>